Palantir555/airport_scanner_py/README.md

 >>>
 ```

-## Using the module from your script
+## Importing the module from your script

-First clone this repo into the folder where your script is.
+First of all you need to clone this repo into the folder where your script is.
 Then you can simply:

 ```
 import airport_scanner_py.airport as airport